AlgoTradingHub/theplatform-book/source/verbs/other/value.md

 4
 !
 5
-o)// : after ! indicates that monadis is used o)l:(,;(!:;4);(!:;5))
+o)// : after ! indicates that monadic is used o)l:(,;(!:;4);(!:;5))
 ,
 ((!:);4)